 Assets are valued as of the separation date.

 During a family transition like a divorce or separation, it is critical that you assess the ownership of your financial assets, their fair market value and their tax basis.
 Fair market value is the price at which an item could be sold.
 For divorce purposes, it also means the amount the investment is worth before any debt is subtracted.
 Tax basis (taxable value) is the original purchase price plus improvements minus any tax benefits.
 Because tax consequences are so fundamental to the retention of an asset, you should know the tax basis before you divide your assets, not after.

-The Tracking Savings and Investments (Assets) (PDF) form can help you get started with tracking your assets.
+The Tracking savings and investments (assets) (PDF) form can help you get started with tracking your assets.
 If you're unsure where to locate the information needed for the form, your federal income tax returns for the past few years are excellent sources of information.
 You can learn about ownership and value of financial instruments from completed tax form 1040 and additional schedules (B and D).
-In addition to income tax returns, the following will be helpful in tracking assets:
+Besides income tax returns, the following will be helpful in tracking assets:

 - Family record files for loan requests

 - Monthly financial statements from financial planning firms

 - Company annual reports

 - Canceled checks and check registers

 - Safe deposit box contents and activity

 - Knowledge of cash transactions or bartering